Yuendumu: Facilities, sport, events

 school, airstrip, swimming pool, the Warlukurlangu art centre, an Aboriginal media organisation (PAW Media), a church, an elderly people's program, women's centre and safe house.
 Yuendumu retains links with other communities within the region, including Yuelamu, Papunya, Lajamanu, Willowra and Nyirripi.

 Yuendumu is home of the Yuendumu Magpies football team, who play in the Central Australian Football League (CAFL) (formerly playing in the Ngurratjuta 'Country' Cup).
 Yuendumu won the inaugural season of the new Alice Springs competition in 2008.
-Yuendumu player Liam Jurrah was drafted into the AFL soon after by the Melbourne Football Club.

 Yuendumu hosts its annual sports weekend in the first week of August.
 The event includes football, basketball and softball competitions, attracting teams from other communities around the region.
 There is also a "Battle of the Bands" night which showcases local bands.

 Mt Theo Program

 Yuendumu elders founded the Mt Theo Program in 1993, to divert youth from an epidemic of petrol sniffing, which has become a model for substance abuse prevention and youth diversion/development in remote Australian communities.
 In 2007, Johnny Japangardi Miller "Hooker Creek", Peggy Nampijimpa Brown and Andrew Stojanovski were awarded the Order of Australia Medal (OAM) for their efforts in founding the program and "for service to the community of Yuendumu and the surrounding region of the Northern Territory through programs addressing substance abuse among Indigenous youth".
 The program grew into a number of services, now administered by the Warlpiri Youth Development Aboriginal Corporation.